 Covering amendment 10 (Rapporteur), 125 (Chrysogonos), 129 (Durand), 131 (Cavada)

-(28a) Similarly, it is important to ensure protection for those, for example colleagues, assisting the whistleblower in the workplace, for example, by providing advice on how to proceed, the proper channels for reporting, the protections available, or what wording to use in the report.
+(28a) Similarly, it is important to ensure protection for those, for example colleagues, assisting the whistleblower in the workplace, inter alia by providing advice on how to proceed, the proper channels for reporting, the protections available, or what wording to use in the report.
 These persons may be made privy to the information uncovered and may therefore also be victims of retaliation.
 They should, as such, benefit from the protection provided for by this Directive.
 Investigative journalists also play a crucial role in exposing breaches of EU law and potentially suffer from retaliation measures, such as strategic litigation suits, for example regarding libel or defamation.
-They should therefore also be entitled to enjoy the protection measures provided for in this Directive, so as to safeguard freedom of expression.
+They should therefore also be entitled to enjoy the protection measures provided for in this Directive, so as to safeguard freedom of expression as far as the protection provided for in national law does not foresee more favourable provisions.

 Compromise amendment on définitions - Article 3